IQSS/datafest/DataFest-2020/Custom_Databases_for_Data_Management/02_combining_data.md

 |Valentina Roerich|
 |Frank Danforth   |

+***
+**Exercise:**

+* After further reading, we realize that Valentina Roerich was reporting salinity as percentages.
+Write a query that returns all of her salinity measurements from the Survey table with the values divided by 100.

+***

 ## Aggregating Data
 SQL has built in functions that enable data aggregation, some of the more commonly used ones are `min`, `max`, `avg`, `count`, `sum`, `round`.